Peace negotiations in the Russo-Ukrainian war (2022–present): US 28-point plan

-On 19 November 2025, US Army Secretary Daniel P. Driscoll, US Army chief of staff General Randy George and US Army commander in Europe General Chris Donahue arrived in Ukraine to "discuss efforts to end the war".
-Driscoll met Ukrainian Defence Minister Denys Shmyhal and is expected to meet Ukrainian President Zelensky the following day.
+A senior US government official said that Trump had approved the plan, and that an Army delegation would present the plan in Ukraine.
+On 19 November, a delegation led by US Secretary of the Army Daniel P. Driscoll arrived in Ukraine to discuss the peace process.
+It also included US Army chief of staff General Randy George, commander of US Army Europe-Africa General Chris Donahue, commander of Security Assistance Group–Ukraine Lt.
+General Curtis Buzzard, and Sergeant Major of the Army Michael Weimer.
+Driscoll met Ukrainian defence minister Denys Shmyhal and President Zelensky.
 A US Army spokesman said the trip was a "fact finding mission to meet Ukrainian officials and discuss efforts to end the war".
 A Ukrainian official said talks would focus on the military situation.
+Driscoll reportedly told the Ukrainians that if a peace deal is not reached, Ukraine's defeat on the battlefield is imminent, and that Russia could continue the war indefinitely, while the US could not produce weapons and air defenses at the rate that Ukraine needs.